ATheNA-SBST/ATheNA/README.md

 To install the toolbox, clone this repository to the intended system and add all folders to the MATLAB path.
 Then, follow all the requirements and instructions listed in [_System Requirements_](#system-requirements) and [_Setting Up S-TaLiRo for ATheNA Usage_](#setting-up-s-taliro-for-athena-usage).

+A step-by-step installation guide is also available on [YouTube](https://www.youtube.com/watch?v=F8hhTQ8nLts)

 ## System Requirements